jbush001/NyuziProcessor/software/libs/librender/README.md

 progress at once per core (16 vertices times four threads).
 This phase does not look at the index buffer, but computes all vertices in the array.

 2. Set up triangles.
 This is scalar, but divided between multiple threads.
 This phase builds a list of triangles that potentially cover each tile.
 It
 also:

- - Clips triangles against the near plane (potentially dividing into multiple triangles)
+ - Clips triangles against the near plane (potentially splitting into multiple triangles)
  - Culls triangles that are facing away from the camera
  - Converts from screen space to raster coordinates.